Nurbanu Sultan

 Çemberlitaş Hammam

-NURBANU SULTAN TOMB
+NURBANU SULTAN MAUSOLEUM

 Sultan Selim II Mausoleum in Hagia Sophia